-"What is that?" asked Wolf, somewhat annoyed and anxious to get out of the tomb.
+"What is that?" asked Wolf, annoyed and anxious to get out of the tomb.

 "A ring; you must give me a ring."
-Sally walked over to the skeleton then came back and placed a green-jeweled gold ring in Wolf's hand.
+Sally walked over to the skeleton and came back to place a green-jeweled gold ring in Wolf's hand.

 Trapped, Wolf placed the ring on her finger.

 She admired it a few seconds then looked up into his face.
-She put her hand firmly on his shoulders, stretched up and planted a kiss on his lips.
+She put her hands on his shoulders, stretched up and planted a kiss on his lips.
 "I love you."
-Sally looked again back at the ring on her finger, sighed, then took it off and walked back over and placed it on the skeleton's finger.
+Sally sighed, and placed the ring back on the skeleton's finger.

-There was another rumble from the rocks forming the chamber.
+There was another rumble from the slabs forming the chamber.
 Wolf, in a tense voice asked, "OK, now can we start?"

-"Stay inside this alcove, it is better than the rest of the tomb."
+"Stay inside this alcove, it's better than the rest of the tomb."

-Wolf once again entered the hole and started crawling.
-The going was easier than he expected and soon the only light he saw was his own.
-He called back and Sally answered him telling him he had traveled about fifteen meters.
-He knew he had a lot further to go.
-He gave thanks for all the running he had done.
-It had taught him to just keep going even when he wanted to stop; to keep his mind only on the next step.
+Wolf once again entered the hole and started crawling and despite the slow drip, drip, drip of water from above, the going proved easier than expected.
+He called back and Sally answered him telling him he had traveled just a handful of meters.
+With a lot further to go he gave thanks for all the running he did at school.
+It had taught him to keep going even when stopping looked like heaven, and to keep his mind on the next step.
 He encountered a rat and challenged it with the point of his knife.
-The rat did not take up the challenge and scurried on ahead of him.
+The rat scurried off ahead of him.

-The floor of the tunnel was covered with a layer of black muck.
-It took a few minutes for Wolf to realize that the muck was full of rat droppings.
-He knew he would have to be careful to not get any of the muck on his face.
-The scar on his arm worried him, he feared an infection.
-Trying to wipe the muck off just spread it around.
+A thin layer of putrid black mud covered the floor of the tunnel and Wolf soon realized the sticky muck consisted of old rat droppings.
+He knew he would have to be careful to not get any of it on his face.
+The fresh scar on his arm worried him, an infection could kill fast.
+Trying to wipe the muck off only spread it around more.

-The tunnel apparently had a low area; there was water on the floor ahead.
-It wasn't too deep so Wolf continued on into it.
-It was warm so he didn't notice until it was too late that the water level seemed to be rising.
-He paused.
-After a minute he realized the water didn't actually rise but the tunnel dipped to a low point and his body was displacing the water causing the level to rise even more.
-He pointed his flashlight down the tunnel and saw that the water had risen to within inches of the ceiling up ahead.
-He judged the tunnel rose up beyond that, and there appeared to be more space up ahead, so he continued.
-Soon he had to crawl awkwardly on his side to keep his nose above water.
+Water pooled on the floor ahead, but it wasn't too deep so Wolf pushed on, and didn't notice until too late that the level continued to rise.
+He paused and after a minute he recognized the water didn't rise, but the tunnel dipped to a low point ahead and his body displaced the water, causing the level to rise further.
+He pointed his flashlight down the tunnel and saw the water leveled out mere inches of the ceiling.
+He judged the tunnel sloped up beyond that with more space ahead, so he continued.
+Soon he had to crawl on his side to keep his nose above water.

-Wolf felt panic for the first time and started crawling faster, which pushed waves back and forth.
-A small wave sloshed over his nose and he inhaled a small amount of water.
-He had to stop and deal with a violent coughing fit.
-He fought to keep his face pressed against the ceiling of the tunnel.
+Wolf panicked and started to crawl faster, pushing waves of the rancid water back and forth.
+A small wave sloshed over and into his nose and a violent coughing fit ensued while he fought to keep his face pressed against the ceiling of the tunnel.
 Every hacking cough caused another small wave of water to come up onto his face.
-Only a desperate fear of drowning kept him from surrendering completely to the panic.
+Only the desperate fear of drowning kept him from surrendering to the panic.

-As he gradually managed to calm down a realization came over him that just one small slip was between him and drowning.
-If he drowned, Sally would surely die a slow death, whether by asphyxiation or thirst.
-As he was contemplating that horror, a rat swam by his face.
+As he managed to calm down a realization came over him that just one small slip lay between himself and drowning.
+If he died, Sally would die a slow death by asphyxiation or thirst.
+He contemplated that horror until a rat swam by his face.

-Wolf panicked, and as he jerked, the rat clawed its way down his side and past his feet.
-He dropped his knife and flashlight in his struggle to keep his face above water.
-It became pitch black in the tunnel as the flashlight settled into the muck below the ever darkening, muddy water.
+Wolf jerked as the rat clawed its way down his side and past his feet.
+He dropped the knife and flashlight in his struggle to keep his face above water.
+The tunnel turned pitch black as the flashlight settled below the ever darkening water.

-Some small sane part of Wolf's brain regained control.
-He held still and the waves stopped.
-Settling himself into a calm state of mind, he mentally thanked the Wolverine for the meditation lessons.
-His gasping breath slowed down, and soon he felt able to feel around in the muck for his knife and flashlight.
-They weren't far from where he thought he had dropped them.
+Some small sane part of Wolf's brain regained control and he held still until the waves stopped.
+Settling himself into a calm state of mind, he thanked the Wolverine for the meditation lessons.
+His gasping breath slowed down, and soon he started to feel around in the muck for his knife and flashlight; finding them not far from where he thought he had dropped them.

-He proceeded, this time more slowly.
-He crawled until the tunnel angled up a little and the water level receded, then he crawled some more.
-The excess water was trickling in a small stream forward into the darkness.
-The low area would not fill up completely, but further down the tunnel he didn't know if there would be any more areas under water.
+He proceeded, this time slower, crawling until the tunnel angled up a little and the water level receded, then crawled further.
+The excess water trickled in a small stream forward into the darkness; the low area behind him would not fill up.
+He didn't know if there would be any more areas under water.

-Wolf was out of the water ten minutes and partially dry when he felt the rope starting to get tight.
-He felt three sharp pulls and stopped; it was decision time.
+Wolf out of the water a few minutes and starting to dry, felt the rope tighten.
+He received three sharp pulls and stopped crawling; it was decision time.
 There was no more rope.
 Sally would have to enter the tunnel and then there would be no retreating.
-He yelled back, "Wait, OK?"
+He yelled, "Wait, OK?"

-That was good; sound carried reasonably well and the low spot in the tunnel had not completely filled.
+Good, at least sound carried well and the low spot in the tunnel had not filled.
 They could talk in the tunnel.
 Wolf turned his flashlight off, closed his eyes, and waited.
-While he waited he meditated some more.
-When he was ready he opened his eyes and looked ahead.
-He stared until he thought he saw something, maybe a dark gray patch in the distance.
-He couldn't be sure; so he closed his eyes again and meditated some more.
-When he was ready he opened his eyes and stared until he saw it again.
+When ready he opened his eyes to look ahead he stared until he thought he saw something, maybe a dark gray patch in the distance.
+He couldn't be sure; so he closed his eyes again.
+When he again felt ready, he opened his eyes and stared until he saw it again, maybe.
 He closed one eye, then the other.
 He had indeed seen something.
 It must be daytime now.
 He made the most important decision in his life.
 He gave the rope five hard pulls and yelled, "Go!"

-Wolf felt the tension on the rope ease up; Sally was in the tunnel.
+Wolf felt the tension on the rope ease up as Sally entered the tunnel.
 He continued trying to keep a steady tension to the rope.
-Sally seemed to move faster than he could; she being smaller than him.
-He pulled the rope three times and it went tight.
+To make sure, he pulled the rope three times and it went tight.
 Sally was still on the line so he pulled five times and the tension relaxed.
 He started crawling again.
 He repeated the drill several times to take a break and to check on her.